bandframework/OpenBT/README.md

 * the [Meson build system](https://mesonbuild.com) and its prerequistes such as Python 3 and [ninja](https://ninja-build.org).

-While Meson is used internally to build the Python package, it is installed automatically just for building the package.
+While both Meson and ninja are used internally to build the Python package, they are installed automatically just for building the package.

 The Meson build system is setup to automatically detect the compiler suite and MPI installation to use.
 If Eigen already exists in the system and Meson can